 Crispy Dijon Roasted Potatoes are an easy side dish that pair with any meal!
 Made with 6 ingredients & done in under an hour, they’re simple and delicious!
 This post is sponsored by my friends at Sir Kensington’s.
 Their mustard is seriously the best!

-Step 1: Chop potatoes in ½ inch pieces and put into a large bowl.
-You want to cut the potatoes in 1/2 inch cubes so they can roast up and get super crispy!
+- Chop potatoes into ½ inch pieces and put them into a large bowl.
+You want to cut the potatoes into 1/2 inch cubes so they can roast up and get super crispy!